-A firm seeking certification has the burden of demonstrating to the District, by a preponderance of the evidence, that it meets the requirements related to business size, ownership and control.
-The District will make all determinations of SBE or MSBE eligibility by considering all the facts in the record, viewed as a whole, including the following factors.
+A firm seeking certification has the burden of demonstrating to BART, by a preponderance of the evidence, that it meets the requirements related to business size, ownership and control.
+BART will make all determinations of SBE or MSBE eligibility by considering all the facts in the record, viewed as a whole, including the following factors.